Unidocs1/sphinx_repo_manager/source/getting_started/admin/upgrade.rst

 Upgrading a Cluster
 ===================

-When an update is available to one of the AcceleratXR platform services you can apply the update with one of two methods.
+When an update is available to one of the Xsolla Backend engine services you can apply the update with one of two methods.
 The first method is to edit the deployment directly and set the desired version.
 The second method is to use `helm upgrade` to modify the installation.